Hardik202003/weather-dashboard/README.md

 Check out the live demo: [Weather Dashboard](https://Hardik202003.github.io/weather-dashboard/)

+**Status:** ✅ Live and active!
+The application is successfully deployed and ready to use.

 ## Features

 - **Real-time Weather Data**: Get current weather conditions for any city worldwide